Jeremy-To/-portfolioV2/README.md

 # My portfolio
-A website to showcase my projects and my love for building well-taught code.
+A website to showcase my projects and my love for building website.
 Feel free to take a look at my code or see it live at [JeremyTO.com](https://jeremyto.com).

 ### Features :